 People with Crohn’s disease (CD) suffer from an inflamed digestive tract that causes abdominal pain, weight loss, fatigue, malnutrition, and extreme diarrhea.
 Some people also die due to CD.
 Unfortunately, no known cure exists for the disease.
 The only option for those affected by CD is to undergo regular therapies to keep the painful effects in check.
 A recent case report suggests that a plant-based diet might help in this regard.

 In the study, a patient with CD achieved remission after one year of treatment.
-He then proceeded to eliminate all processed and animal foods from his diet for a 40 day period due to a religious reason.
+He then proceeded to eliminate all processed and animal foods from his diet for 40 days due to religious reasons.
 The patient proceeded to stick to a plant-based diet thereafter.
 Later on, an upper endoscopy showed that the lining of his small bowel had been completely healed.
 The patient not only stopped taking medications.
 He never had any relapse after switching to a plant-based diet.

 “This case study offers hope for hundreds of thousands of people suffering from the painful symptoms associated with Crohn’s disease,” Hana Kahleova, study co-author, said in a statement (Forbes).